academe/OmniPay-Payone/README.md

   there if necessary, then is sent back to your site.
 * **JSON** - The user stays on your site initially while the authorisation is requested via AJAX.
-The client may then send the user to PAYONE to enter their 3D Secure password if reauired, but if not, then results can be posted directly back to the merchant site without the user leaving.
+The client may then send the user to PAYONE to enter their 3D Secure password if required, but if not, then results can be posted directly back to the merchant site without the user leaving.

 The REDIRECT mode supports the building of a complete payment form on the merchant site that